persteenolsen/webpack-5-react-typescript-boilerplate/README.md

 # Webpack 5 React TypeScript Boilerplate

 Webpack 5 boilerplate using React, TypeScript, Babel 7, PostCSS and Sass with a hot dev server and an optimized production build.
 Babel compiles TypeScript to ES5.
 The Webpack plugin fork-ts-checker-webpack-plugin does the type checking.
-It is possible to use React with JS in .jsx files and React with TS in .tsx files.
+It is possible to use both React with JS in .jsx files and React with TS in .tsx files.

 # Usage